-&lt;sup>27 Animal Welfare Approved by AGW, Certified Animal Welfare Approved by AGW Standards for Dairy Cattle, supra note 3.
+37 Animal Welfare Approved by AGW, Certified Animal Welfare Approved by AGW Standards for Dairy Cattle, supra note 3.

-&lt;sup>37 Global Animal Partnership, 5-Step® Animal Welfare Pilot Standards, supra note 2.
+38 Global Animal Partnership, 5-Step® Animal Welfare Pilot Standards, supra note 4.

-55. These practices are associated with poor growth and chronic hunger in calves.
+- 55. These practices are associated with poor growth and chronic hunger in calves.
 Early in life, it is difficult for calves to ingest sufficient amounts of feed to meet their nutrient demands when fed artificially.
-Studies routinely find a large discrepancy between the amount of milk consumed by calves raised in insufficient social environments on dairy farms, and the far larger amount calves will drink when allowed to suckle freely in more natural settings.

-56. Hunger is not the only condition that causes calves deprived of milk to suffer.
+Studies routinely find a large discrepancy between the amount of milk consumed by calves raised in insufficient social environments on dairy farms, and the far larger amount calves will drink when allowed to suckle freely in more natural settings.39 - 56.
+Hunger is not the only condition that causes calves deprived of milk to suffer.
 A contributing factor to the reduction in beneficial play behavior shown by newly separated calves is reduced energy intake.
 Lack of sufficient nutrients reduces immune health and resilience to lower temperatures, and can itself cause numerous painful and deadly conditions.
-Conversely, when calves can feed at will, they show fewer abnormal behaviors, higher rumination, increased play behavior, and improved mortality rates.

-14 57.
-No sufficient welfare or commercial justification exists for the deprivation inflicted, on 15 information and belief, by Defendant.
-Rather, as one would expect from the basic facts of cow 16 physiology, cognition, and social structure, this lack of sustenance stems from the needless practices 17 discussed above.

-18 58.
-Further evidence for the commercial viability of alternatives to Defendant's practices, and 19 that its claims of applying the "highest" animal welfare practices that go "above and beyond" other 20 standards are misleading, is supplied by various third-party animal welfare standards for cows used in 21 dairy production that, as elaborated above, instruct sellers not to wean calves until an appropriate age.
-22 Despite its promises, Defendant, on information and belief, does not meet these standards.
+Conversely, when calves can feed at will they show fewer abnormal behaviors, higher rumination, increased play behavior, and improved mortality rates. - 57.
+No sufficient welfare or commercial justification exists for the deprivation inflicted, on information and belief, by Defendant.
+Rather, as one would expect from the basic facts of cow physiology, cognition, and social structure, this lack of sustenance stems from the needless practices discussed above. - 58.
+Further evidence for the commercial viability of alternatives to Defendant's practices, and that its claims to apply the "highest" animal welfare practices that go "above and beyond" other standards are misleading, is supplied by various third-party animal welfare standards for cows used in dairy production that, as elaborated above, instruct sellers not to wean calves until an appropriate age.
+Despite its promises, Defendant, on information and belief, does not meet these standards.

-&lt;sup>38 See, e.g., Costa, von Keyserlingk, & Weary, Effects of Group Housing of Dairy Calves, supra note Social, Daros, von Keyserlingk, & Weary, Complex Social Housing, supra note 35; Jensen & Larsen, Effects of Level of Social Contact, supra note 35; Jensen & Weary, Group Housing and Milk Feeding, supra note 35; De Paula Vieira, de Passillé, & Weary, Effects of the Early Social Environment, supra note 35; Andreia De Paula Vieira, Marina A. von Keyserlingk, & Daniel M.

-&lt;sup>27 Weary, Presence of an Older Weaned Companion Influences Feeding Behavior and Improves

-Performance of Dairy Calves Before and After Weaning From Milk, 95(6) J. of Dairy Sci.
+39 See, e.g., Costa, von Keyserlingk, & Weary, Effects of Group Housing of Dairy Calves, supra note 36; Costa, Daros, von Keyserlingk, & Weary, Complex Social Housing, supra note 36; Jensen & Larsen, Effects of Level of Social Contact, supra note 36; Jensen & Weary, Group Housing and Milk Feeding, supra note 36; De Paula Vieira, de Passillé, & Weary, Effects of the Early Social Environment, supra note 36; Andreia De Paula Vieira, Marina A. von Keyserlingk, & Daniel M. Weary, Presence of an Older Weaned Companion Influences Feeding Behavior and Improves Performance of Dairy Calves Before and After Weaning From Milk, 95(6) J. of Dairy Sci.
 3218-3224 (Jun.
 2012), https://doi.org/10.3168/jds.2011-4821.